redeclipse/docs/gameplay/Gameplay-Guide.md

 #### Parkour

-Red Eclipse features a parkour system, that allows you to navigate maps with in many different ways.
+Red Eclipse features a parkour system, that allows you to navigate maps in many different ways.
 See the [main article](Parkour-Guide.md) on parkour here.

 #### Teams